MithrilJS/mithril.js/docs/jsx.md

 ### JSX vs hyperscript

 JSX is essentially a trade-off: it introduces a non-standard syntax that cannot be run without appropriate tooling, in order to allow a developer to write HTML code using curly braces.
-The main benefit of using JSX instead of regular HTML is that the JSX specification is much stricter and yields syntax errors when appropriate, whereas HTML is far too forgiving and makes syntax issues difficult to spot.
+The main benefit of using JSX instead of regular HTML is that the JSX specification is much stricter and yields syntax errors when appropriate, whereas HTML is far too forgiving and can make syntax issues difficult to spot.

 Unlike HTML, JSX is case-sensitive.
 This means `<div className="test"></div>` is different from `<div classname="test"></div>` (all lower case).
-The former compiles to `m("div", {className: "test"})` and the latter compiles to `m("div", {classname: "test"})`, which is not a valid way of creating a class attribute).
+The former compiles to `m("div", {className: "test"})` and the latter compiles to `m("div", {classname: "test"})`, which is not a valid way of creating a class attribute.
 Fortunately, Mithril supports standard HTML attribute names, and thus, this example can be written like regular HTML: `<div class="test"></div>`.

 JSX is useful for teams where HTML is primarily written by someone without Javascript experience, but it requires a significant amount of tooling to maintain (whereas plain HTML can, for the most part, simply be opened in a browser)